lipis/flag-icons/README.md

 ## Credits

-This project wouldn't exist without the awesome and now deleted collection of SVG flags by [koppi](https://github.com/koppi).
+- This project wouldn't exist without the awesome and now deleted collection of SVG flags by [koppi](https://github.com/koppi).
+- Thank you [Andrejs Abrickis](https://twitter.com/andrejsabrickis) for providing the `flag-icons` name on [npm](https://www.npmjs.com/package/flag-icons).